 Church Year (September – May)

-All children are invited to worship with their families in the sanctuary for the 9:15 all-ages service or the 11:00 AM traditional service (or both!).
+All children are invited to worship with their families in the sanctuary for the 9:15 morning chapel or the 11:00 AM traditional service (or both!).
 Between these services are religious exploration classes (known as “Sunday school” in other faiths) that are grouped by age – nursery/preschool, elementary school, middle school, high school and adult.

 Sunday Morning Schedule (Sept – May)